Butch Hobson

-Clell Lavern "Butch" Hobson Jr. (born August 17, 1951) is an American former professional baseball third baseman and manager.
-He is the current manager for the Chicago Dogs of the American Association of Professional Baseball.
+Clell Lavern "Butch" Hobson Jr. (born August 17, 1951) is an American professional baseball manager and former third baseman.

-Hobson played in Major League Baseball (MLB) for the Boston Red Sox, California Angels, and New York Yankees.
+Hobson played in Major League Baseball (MLB) for the Boston Red Sox, California Angels, and New York Yankees, and managed for the Red Sox from 1992 to 1994.
 Listed at 6 ft 1 in and 193 lb, he batted and threw right-handed.
-Since retiring as an active player, he has managed several Minor League Baseball teams, and served as manager of the Boston Red Sox during 1992–1994.
+Since retiring as an active player, he has managed several Minor League Baseball teams.

 Playing career

 Hobson attended Bessemer City High School then University of Alabama, where he played both college football and college baseball.
 He was a backup quarterback for the Crimson Tide football team, under Bear Bryant, from 1969 through 1972.
 Hobson appeared in 11 games for Alabama, all during the 1971 season.

 Hobson was a standout player for the Crimson Tide baseball program, leading the team in 1973 with 38 hits, 13 home runs, and 37 RBIs in 36 games, along with being named a First Team All-SEC selection.
 He was named to Alabama's All-Century baseball team in 1993.